dhonabach/caImport/README.md

-# caImport - Parses and prepares Dynon Skyview User Logs so you can easily upload to CloudAhoy
+# caImport - Converts Dynon's Skyview log files into single flight segments/files for easy CloudAhoy imports.
-# caImport - Designed using Python 3.x Program

-Parses and prepares Dynon Skyview User Logs so you can easily upload to CloudAhoy
+How-To:

 - Export datalog files from your Dynon Skyview to a USB thumbdrive
 - Ensure you have an IN and OUT folder within your caImport program folder (i.e. \caImport\IN, c:\caImport\OUT)